 The President’s Claims of Fake New

-As investigations into a possible collusion between the President’s campaign and Russia heated up, the President once again accused the Fake News of stirring up trouble.
+Investigations into a possible collusion between the President’s campaign and Russia heated up.
+And the President once again accused the Fake News of stirring up trouble.

 What Exactly Does He Mean by Fake News?

-Since the President accuses the media of being fake so frequently, it is pretty natural to wonder what exactly he means by the term fake news and to wonder if he is accurate in these criticisms.
-To my knowledge, the President has never clearly explained what he means by fake news, so I will have to make an educated guess about his meaning.
+Since the President accuses the media of being fake so frequently, it is pretty natural to wonder what exactly he means by the term fake news.
+And it is also reasonable to wonder if he is accurate in these criticisms.
+To my knowledge, the President has never clearly explained what he means by fake news.
+So I will have to make an educated guess about his meaning.

 Real Fake News

 In common usage, the word fake means entirely made up or a copycat of something real.
 For instance, if we were to speak of fake story, it would be a story that someone made up and had no actual bearing in reality.
 As another example, a fake diamond is a piece of material that looks like a diamond but that is made of cheap, look-a-like material.

 In common usage, fake news is the type of news we might see in the National Enquirer.
 For instances, stories like “Rural Farmwife Gives Birth to Two-headed Alien” or “Elvis Seen Windsurfing Near Shores of Mediterranean Island” are certainly fake news.
 We recognize that these stories are fake because they have no basis in reality.
 They are often completely fabricated or based on facts taken wildly out of context.

 This is quite a bit different from the way legitimate news sources operate.

 Real news reporters are required to adhere to basic journalist standards and ethics.
 For instance, the Society of Professional Journalists has a basic code of ethics, that members must follow.
 It contains ethics standards such as these: